ChrisAwo/Smoking-Health-Risk-Analysis/README.md

 ## Project Overview

-This project explores smoking behavior and health outcomes using an interactive Power BI dashboard.
-The analysis focuses on smoking exposure, years of smoking, alcohol consumption, BMI, cholesterol levels, blood pressure risk, family history, and organ health conditions.
+This project explores the relationship between smoking habits, lifestyle indicators, and organ health using an interactive Power BI dashboard.

-The dashboard helps identify health patterns and provides visual insights for data-driven decision-making.
+The dashboard compares healthy and damaged organs across multiple categories, including the heart, lungs, liver, kidneys, and overall body health.
+It also examines factors such as age, BMI, smoking status, cholesterol levels, and hypertension risk to identify patterns that may influence health outcomes.

 ## Tools & Technologies

-* Python (OpenCV, NumPy, Pandas, Matplotlib)
+* Excel
 * Power BI
-* Jupyter Notebook

 ## Dashboard Preview